Sir William Reyner1

 John Belasyse, 1st Baron Belasyse of Worlaby 2

-John Belasyse, 1st Baron Belasyse of Worlaby was born on 24 June 1614 at Newborough, Yorkshire, England.3 He was the son of Thomas Belasyse, 1st Viscount Fauconberg of Henknowle and Barbara Cholmeley.3 He was baptised on 24 July 1614 at Coxwold, Yorkshire, England.3 He married, firstly, Jane Boteler, daughter of Sir Robert Boteler and Frances Drury, on 8 March 1636.4 He married, secondly, Anne Crane, daughter of Sir Robert Crane, 1st and last Bt. and Susan Alington, on 11 July 1659 at St. Vedast's, London, England.1 He married, thirdly, Anne Paulet, daughter of John Paulet, 5th Marquess of Winchester and Honora de Burgh, after 1662.5 He died on 10 September 1689 at age 75.6,4 He was buried on 14 September 1689 at St. Gile's-in-the-Fields Church, London, England.4 His will (dated 22 April 1689) was probated on 7 May 1690.4
+John Belasyse, 1st Baron Belasyse of Worlaby was born on 24 June 1614 at Newborough, Yorkshire, EnglandG.3 He was the son of Thomas Belasyse, 1st Viscount Fauconberg of Henknowle and Barbara Cholmley.3 He was baptised on 24 July 1614 at Coxwold, Yorkshire, EnglandG.3 He married, firstly, Jane Boteler, daughter of Sir Robert Boteler and Frances Drury, on 8 March 1636.4 He married, secondly, Anne Crane, daughter of Sir Robert Crane, 1st and last Bt. and Susan Alington, on 11 July 1659 at St. Vedast's, London, EnglandG.1 He married, thirdly, Anne Paulet, daughter of John Paulet, 5th Marquess of Winchester and Honora de Burgh, after 1662.5 He died on 10 September 1689 at age 75.6,4 He was buried on 14 September 1689 at St. Gile's-in-the-Fields Church, London, EnglandG.4 His will was proven (by probate) on 7 May 1690.4

-Child of John Belasyse, 1st Baron Belasyse of Worlaby
+Children of John Belasyse, 1st Baron Belasyse of Worlaby and Jane Boteler

 Citations